About the Annual Member Statement

 All APERS members who were active during the last quarter (April - June) of fiscal year 2019 will receive an Annual Member Statement.
 The statements are generally mailed out at the end of August and you should receive your statement in the first weeks of September.

 If you have not received your statement by mid September, please contact APERS about getting a replacement.
 In addition to the mailed copy of your statement, there is a digital copy placed in your file and can be accessed on the Member Portal on the Submit Forms/Documents screen.

 The Member Portal entrance is located at the top of the web page.
 If you haven't registered for the portal, you will need to do that first.
 If you have any problems with the registration, please contact APERS for assistance.

 Reviewing Your Annual Member Statement

 As an active member of the Arkansas Public Employees Retirement System, you have a “vested” interest in this subject, even if you aren’t officially “vested” yet Each year, you should receive an Annual Member Statement in the mail.
-It is VERY IMPORTANT that you carefully examine this document.
+It's VERY IMPORTANT that you carefully examine this document.
 Why?
-We will eventually use this same info to calculate your retirement benefits, so it's identify any issues sooner rather than later.
+We will eventually use this same info to calculate your retirement benefits, so you'll want to identify any issues sooner rather than later.

 This page has been created to assist you in reviewing your Member Statement.
 If you see any information that seems incorrect, please call APERS at (501) 682-7800 or (800) 682-7377.

 Below are illustrations and explanations for each segment of the document.
-Note that the images are from a sample statement and that your actual statement will contain figures pulled from your account.
+Note that the images are taken from a generic sample statement for fiscal 2018 and that your actual statement will contain figures from fiscal 2019 pulled from your own individual account.